Darryll Holland

 Darryll Paul Holland (born 14 June 1972 in Manchester, England) is a United Kingdom flat racing jockey who has ridden for trainers such as Luca Cumani, Geoff Wragg, and Mark Johnston.

 In 1991 he was the British Champion Apprentice and won the Lester Award for Apprentice Jockey of the Year.
-He has also received two further Lester awards for ride of the year on Just James & Double Trigger.
+He has also received two further Lester awards for ride of the year on Double Trigger in the 1998 Goodwood Cup and Just James in 2002 at Newmarket.
 He finished third in his first Epsom Derby in 1993, on the 150/1 shot Blues Traveller.
 He went on to finish second in the 2006 Epsom Derby on 66/1 Dragon Dancer beaten a short head by Sir Percy.